 Facts in support of it being Peta Nocona who died at Pease River included the following.
 Ross’ Mexican interpreter claimed that Nocona had previously taken him as a slave when he was young.
 The interpreter is said to have identified the chief.
 Cynthia Parker who was at the Pease River location reportedly wept over the fallen chief.

 Though Cynthia Parker had been taken captive in the 1836 Fort Parker massacre, she had been fully assimilated into the Comanche culture and viewed her “rescue” as a tragic event.
 Cynthia was 34 years old at the time of the Pease River Battle and appeared to speak no English.
 Gradually she began to recognize some of her former friends and relatives, though she tried several times to escape and return to her Indian family.
-She was separated from her sons and never was fully assimilated into the white culture as she had been into the Indian culture.
+She was separated from her sons, never was fully comfortable in the white culture and was by all accounts miserable and heartbroken.
 Pecos died from smallpox about two years after the battle and was followed shortly by the death from influenza of his sister, Prairie Flower.
 Cynthia died of influenza in 1864 in Anderson County, survived only by her son Quanah, who lived well into his senior years and had many wives and descendants.

 The lives of Cynthia Parker and Peta Nocona have been the subject of several books, films and at least one other literary work.
 E. A. Nelson, Wichita Falls composer and violinist, composed the “Saga of Peta Nocona” which was a musical piece written to portray the death of the great chief.
 Its debut was held in Wichita Falls, Texas on April 17, 1951.
 In attendance were Mrs. Neda Birdson (daughter of Quanah Parker), Tom Parker (son of Quanah Parker), Cynthia Ann Parker III and other special guests.
 The part of Nocona was sung by Desire Ligeti, principal basso of the San Francisco Opera accompanied by Martha Ann Homes, vocalist from Wichita Falls.
 The chant and prayer were sung by a 140 member chorus from University of Oklahoma and the orchestra was the Oklahoma City Symphony.
 There are no known recordings of this work.